jaspector

 The zoning ordinance requires building-permit applications with plot plans for building work.
 No building may be erected, reconstructed, or structurally altered without first applying for and obtaining a building permit and/or certificate of occupancy from the council after commission recommendation.
 Certificates of occupancy are required for occupancy and use of a building erected or structurally altered, change in use of an existing building to a different classification, and other regulated occupancies.

-Typical processing time is At least 2 weeks must be allowed for inspection of plans before permit issuance.
+Building permit processing times in Stinnett, TX typically run At least 2 weeks must be allowed for inspection of plans before permit issuance.
 Certificate of occupancy: within 3 days after written request following completion if the work conforms..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Stinnett, TX.
 The following work is generally exempt: Agricultural use is expressly excluded from the certificate-of-occupancy requirement for occupancy and use of vacant land.
 Note: No public general exempt-work list was found.
+When in doubt, confirm with the local building department before starting work.